 Eye rotation—angular motion of the eye along a specified axis.
 For example, torsion refers to a clockwise or counterclockwise rotation around a cephalocaudal axis (the line of sight) when the eye is at its centered and primary position.

 Critical Evidence of VOR Adaptation in Animals

-Early and seminal studies, critical for establishing therapeutic principles of gaze and gait stability, investigated the role of vision and motion in animals that underwent a unilateral vestibular lesion.3–5 Data suggest when animals with a ...
+Early and seminal studies, critical for establishing therapeutic principles of gaze and gait stability, investigated the role of vision and motion in animals that underwent a unilateral vestibular lesion.3–5 Data suggest when ...